audiobookshelf/audiobookshelf-api-docs/source/includes/_items.md

 }
 ```

-This endpoint opens a RSS feed for a library item.
+This endpoint opens an RSS feed for a library item.

 ### HTTP Request